gamesbook/protograf/docs/source/script_anatomy.rst

 ..
 HINT::

-    If your needs are more complex, you have the options of embedding "pure" Python commands or even using tools provided by other Python libraries.
+    If your needs are more complex, you have the options of embedding "pure" Python commands and/or using tools provided by other Python libraries.

-If the design you are working on needs multiple pages, then a `PageBreak command`_ can be inserted, followed again by the specific commands you need.
+If the design you are working on requires multiple pages, then a `PageBreak command`_ can be inserted, followed again by the specific commands you need.

-The final command in the script will be the `Save command`_, which triggers the creation of the output; by default a PDF file - with optional PNG or GIF output as well.
+The final command in the script will be the `Save command`_, which triggers the creation of the output; by default a PDF file |dash| optional PNG or GIF output is available as well.

 .. _key-commands: